TRAVEL

 Celerina is a quiet village that offers a more authentic and serene Alpine experience.
 Tucked away in the Upper Engadine Valley, it’s the perfect place for those who want to enjoy outdoor adventures with fewer crowds.

 As the autumn season makes way for winter, Celerina becomes a gateway to world-class skiing.
 The Corviglia ski area, easily accessible from both Celerina and St. Moritz, offers miles of perfectly groomed slopes, attracting skiers and snowboarders from all over the world.
 However, it's not just for adrenaline junkies – there are numerous scenic hiking trails and snowshoeing paths through the snow-covered landscapes.
+One of the most outstanding spots for this is Muottas Muragl, which is at an altitude of 2,454m, providing a breathtaking vantage point high above the lakes of Upper Engadine.

 St. Moritz, on the other hand, is known for its glamour, high-end shopping, and luxury hotels.
 It has made a name for itself as a playground for the rich and famous, but its appeal goes beyond luxury.
 Hosting the Winter Olympics twice and myriad international events, the town offers something for every traveler – whether you seek a day of adventure or a leisurely afternoon taking in art at the nearby Segantini Museum.